Origent/ServeRmore/layers/README.md

 ## Custom R Runtime Layers

+ToDo:

+* Add step to pull Repo into VM

 ### Dependencies

 * Install Docker Desktop on Mac or use an EC2 VM with the docker service installed.